Why Elite Garages Support Tyre Safety Month

 Tyre Safety Month: What’s Stopping You?

 Regular tyre safety checks can help reduce the risk of an accident while on the roads but did you know that an estimated one-in-five drivers have never checked their tyre tread?
 This also equates to one-in-three young drivers which is a shockingly low number and should be a bigger cause for concern.
-Checking and maintaining tyres regularly will promote road safety and save you money in the long term as underinflated tyres will wear quicker, resulting in poor fuel economy.
+Checking and maintaining tyres regularly will promote road safety and save you money in the long term as underinflated tyres will wear quicker, and reduce fuel economy.

 To show drivers how important tyre safety is and the many benefits, TyreSafe has developed impactful, and realistic scenarios involving families, loved ones and young drivers to better resonate with a wider audience.
 It highlights the potential stakes of driving on defective tyres so, for the 2021 Tyre Safety Month, TyreSafe is asking Britain’s motorists “What’s Stopping You?”